FREE Paracord Survival Bracelet - 6-in-1, Military-Grade 500lb Paracord, Compass, Firestarter and WhistleClaim Now →

 AquaPod: Have you considered storing water in your bathtub?
 The AquaPod is a bladder that you can use in your bathtub to store water if you know that a storm, flood, or hurricane is brewing.
 (I call these “disruptive events”.)

-Puralytics SolarBag Water Purifier: The SolarBag is an easy to use water purification system that is lightweight and portable.
-Where is really excels is in removing contaminants from water, plus, it can be used hundreds of time.
+Puralytics SolarBag Water Purifier: The SolarBag is easy to use a water purification system that is lightweight and portable.
+Where it really excels is in removing contaminants from water, plus, it can be used hundreds of time?
 Highly recommended!
 Read my review: The SolarBag Water Purifier.

-Extraordinary Uses for Ordinary Things: For less than $11, this is a great resource for your less-is-better library.
-Lots of tips for cleaning and fixing stuff as well as using common household items to solves those little problems around the house.
+Extraordinary Uses for Ordinary Things: Lots of tips for cleaning and fixing stuff as well as using common household items to solves those little problems around the house.

 Lodge Logic 12-Inch Pre-Seasoned Skillet: This purchase changed the way I cook.
 I use my cast iron cookware for everything from bacon and eggs, to baked chicken, biscuits, grilled sandwiches and more.
 There is no excuse not to own this survival basic.
 Be sure to select the “value pack” to get the best price.
 Don’t forget the Lodge Set of 2 Pan Scrapers, a must have for cleaning those food bits from your cast iron cookware.